howidaabdelhalim/Movies-Application/README.md

 ### Design:
 - **Purplish Gradient Header**: A sleek gradient header for a modern, visually appealing design.
+- **Movie Cards**: Each movie card displays the name of the movie and includes a star button to add or remove the movie from your favorites page.

 ### 🛠️ Technologies Used:
 - **React Native**